SiJBC/Gomoku-Typescript/README.md

 The this digital version of the game requires node.js to be installed to run.

-To run the game in the root folder of the application:
+To run the game open the root folder of the application:

 * use npm install or yarn add
 * then npm or yarn start